Lucía Hiriart: Legal accusations

-In 2005, Hiriart was sued by Chile's Internal Tax Service (Servicio de Impuestos Internos) over tax evasion totaling US$2.35 million and was arrested with her son Marco Antonio a few months later.
-In October 2007, she was arrested again in the frame of the Riggs Bank case, along with Pinochet's five children and 17 other people (including two generals, one of his former lawyers and his former secretary) on charges of embezzlement and use of false passports.
-They were accused of having illegally transferred $27m (£13.2m) to foreign bank accounts during Pinochet's rule.
+In 2005, Hiriart was sued by Chile's Internal Tax Service (Servicio de Impuestos Internos) over tax evasion totaling US$2.35 million and was arrested with her son Marco Antonio a few months later, spending a day in pretrial detention; the charges against her were ultimately dropped by the courts in January 2007.
+In October 2007, she was arrested again in connection with the Riggs Bank case, along with Pinochet's five children and 17 other people (including two generals, one of his former lawyers and his former secretary) on charges of embezzlement and use of false passports.
+They were accused of having illegally transferred $27 million (£13.2 million) to foreign bank accounts during Pinochet's rule.
+On the day of her 2007 arrest she was admitted by ambulance to Santiago's Military Hospital, and she was released on bail on 6 October; on 26 October the Santiago Court of Appeals annulled the proceedings against her, ruling that her individual legal guarantees had been violated.

 In August 2016, Hiriart was accused of using funds from her NGO, CEMA Chile.
-During Pinochet's time under house arrest in London, two separate transfers were made from Chile to herself, in 1998 and 1999.
-Each transfer was totaled to be $50,000.
-According to the prosecutors, the money was used to pay for Pinochet's living expenses.
-Hiriart was sued by two Communist Party lawmakers from Chile, Hugo Gutierrez and Karol Cariola, along with the Relatives of Disappeared Detainees Group (AFDD) for misuse of public assets owned by CEMA Chile for misappropriation of public assets, tax fraud, and embezzlement.
+During Pinochet's time under house arrest in London, two separate transfers were made from Chile to her, in 1998 and 1999.
+Each transfer totaled $50,000.
+According to prosecutors, the money was used to pay for Pinochet's living expenses.
+Hiriart was sued by two Communist Party lawmakers from Chile, Hugo Gutierrez and Karol Cariola, along with the Relatives of Disappeared Detainees Group (AFDD), for misappropriation of public assets owned by CEMA Chile, tax fraud, and embezzlement.
 CEMA Chile is accused of illegally acquiring more than 30 properties for more than $18 million.
 During the investigation, Hiriart resigned following a news report from November 2015 stating that she had used sales and rentals of public lands from CEMA Chile for her own benefit.